nayaba/MERN-Express-API-Hoot-Back-End-Instructor-Guide/build-the-models/README.md

 > 💡 Notice this inclusion of `{ timestamps: true }`.
 This will give our `hoot` documents `createdAt` and `updatedAt` properties.
 We can use the `createdAt` property when we want to display the date a hoot post was made.

+### Introducing Enum

+- **What is Enum?**
+  - `Enum`, short for "enumeration," is a special data type that restricts a variable to have one of only a few predefined values.
+  - Think of it as a way to ensure that a property can only be set to a limited set of possible values, which helps maintain data integrity and consistency.

+- **Why Use Enum for Category?**
+  - By using an enum for the `category` property, we can limit the values to a specific list, such as `['News', 'Sports', 'Games', 'Movies', 'Music', 'Television']`.
+  - This restriction ensures that users or developers cannot mistakenly assign a category outside of these predefined options.

+### Real-World Analogy

+Imagine a dropdown menu for selecting a category in a blog post creation form.
+By using an enum, you ensure that the dropdown only offers valid categories, preventing users from entering arbitrary text and maintaining consistency across all posts.
+(You might think what's the point of doing this if you make a drop down menu on your front end, but ee're keeping in mind hackers like Denis who might manipulate our front end)

 ## Register the model

 Now that we've defined our schema, we'll tell Mongoose to create a collection in MongoDB and validate that collection's data using the schema.
 We do this using the `mongoose.model` method: